 December Baby Names

-December baby names are often equated with Christmas names or possibly names associated with Hanukkah or Kwanzaa.
+December baby names might be Christmas names or possibly names associated with Hanukkah or Kwanzaa.
 But there are names for December babies beyond holiday names.

 December baby names might be names that mean winter, the season that begins on December 21.
 December 21 is also the date of the Winter Solstice, another source of December baby names, which may include names that mean light….or dark.